 Makenna Foundation Angel Award Recipients

-To thank those who dedicate their time to enrich the lives of children, going above and beyond the call of duty, the Makenna Foundation presents an Angel Award in August.
-Join us in meeting the recipients.
+To thank those who dedicate their time to enrich the lives of children by going above and beyond the call of duty, the Makenna Foundation presents an annual Angel Award.
+Meet the recipients:

 2012: Carla Hisle

 Carla Hisle is Sales and Marketing Manager of RE/MAX Creative Realty

 “Having been a part of The Makenna Foundation since it’s inception in 2001, I am honored to be an Angel Award recipient!
 I can’t help but accept the honor on behalf of my fellow RE/MAX Creative Realtors and staff.
 What started as a fundraising project to build a memorial wall at the hospital in Makenna’s name soon grew to an entire Pediatric Emergency Center to honor her.
 With a tremendous amount of help and support we are proud to be a part of the growth, and miracles, of Kentucky Children’s Hospital.”